A. Coverage of hearings and sittings

 No parking is allowed in the Peace Palace grounds apart from satellite vehicles.
 Media wishing to park satellite vehicles are requested to fill in the appropriate fields in the online accreditation form.
 All other vehicles should be parked in the neighbouring streets (most of which are metered).

-Photographers and camera crews are permitted to enter the Great Hall to film or take pictures for a few minutes at the start of a hearing or sitting: they must be escorted by ICJ Staff and keep to the right side of the room.
+Photographers and camera crews are permitted to enter the Great Hall for a few minutes (usually from 9.30 to 10.05 a.m. and from 2.30 to 3.05 p.m.) at the start of certain sittings: on these occasions, they will be escorted by ICJ Staff and must keep to the right side of the room.

 A.5.
 Press room